Support Asian Studies

-The Asian Studies Program provides a solid foundation in language and cultural studies for students interested both in pursuing a career within the rapidly developing marketplace that is Asia as well as those who wish to go on to graduate studies in Asia-related topics.
-The program offers courses in Chinese and Japanese language as well as topics in the study of China, Japan, Korea, South Asia, and Southeast Asia.
+The Asian Studies Department provides a solid foundation in language and cultural studies for students interested both in pursuing a career within the rapidly developing marketplace that is Asia as well as those who wish to go on to graduate studies in Asia-related topics.
+The Department offers courses in Chinese, Japanese, Korean, Hindi-Urdu, and Sanskrit languages as well as topics in the study of China, Japan, Korea, South Asia, and Southeast Asia.

 Faculty publications have garnered awards as diverse as the American Academy of Religion’s Award for Excellence in the Study of Religion for Robert Ford Campany’s Making Transcendents: Ascetics and Social Memory in Early Medieval China (Univ. of Hawai’i Press, 2009), and the Association for Asian Studies CIAC Levenson Book Prize for Ruth Rogaski’s Hygenic Modernity: Meanings of Health and Disease in Treaty-Port China (Univ. of California Press, 2004).

 Your donation to the Asian Studies Department supports our program in a variety of ways including bringing renowned scholars and speakers from throughout the world to Vanderbilt and providing funds for research and travel for faculty and students.